bruab/yourfirstthreeclients.com/templates/help.md

 - "... what sized company will actually hire an analytics consultant."
 - "... how to charge for branding work."

+A good 'X' is specific (don't say "I'm trying to figure out marketing") and is something the recipient does in fact know about.

 ## Other notes

 - The template says "... here in email."
 Depending on who you're talking to, it might say "here in DMs," "here in chat," "here in Slack," etc.
 - Maybe this conversation will lead directly to a paying gig, and maybe you _know_ that's a possibility ... and maybe _they_ even realize it too.
 That's fine, and shouldn't make things awkward as long as you're _really trying to figure out X_